aramis-lab/leaspy/docs/mathematics.md

 Finally, patients may vary in terms of disease presentation, i.e. from a clinical point of view, meaning that the order of outcome progression might differ between individuals.

 From a geometric point of view, this means that the geometric trajectory is not overlapping through the same points.
-This variability is enabled by manipulating the initial position $p$.
-It is done thanks to the vectors [$ w_k $ named space-shifts](./notations.md#space-shift) in the tangent space of the manifold that modified the trajectory in the sense of the Exp-parallelisation to assure the identifiability.
+This variability is enabled by manipulating the initial position $p_0$.
+It is done thanks to the vectors $ w_k $ named [space-shifts](./notations.md#space-shift) in the tangent space of the manifold that modified the trajectory in the sense of the Exp-parallelisation to assure the identifiability.

 ![pop_to_ind](./_static/images/pop_to_ind.png)
 __Temporal and spatial random effects: from population to individual progression (extracted from {cite}`ortholand_joint_2024`)__